 Shutting down target devices

-- Right-click on the collection to shut down all target devices within the collection, or highlight only those target devices that should be shut-down within a collection, then select the Shutdown devices menu option.
-The Target Device Control dialog displays with the Shutdown devices menu option selected in the Settings drop-down menu.
+- Right-click on the collection to shut down all target devices within the collection.
+Or, highlight only those target devices to shut down within a collection, then select the Shutdown devices menu option.
+The Target Device Control dialog displays with the Shutdown devices menu option selected in the Settings menu.
 Target devices display in the Device table.

 - Type the number of seconds to wait before shutting down target devices in the Delay text box.